cggh/panoptes/documentation/importdata/addannotation.rst

 Add reference genome annotation
 -------------------------------

-Using the admin web frontend, reference genome annotation data can be added to a dataset by
+Using the admin web frontend, :ref:`reference genome<dataconcept_refgenome>` annotation data can be added to a dataset by

 1. Clicking the |buttonimport| icon to the left of the label "**Reference genome**",